inadicis/cookiecutter-gcp/README.md

 - Example subscription - push route, decoding etc.
 - Example publish to PubSub Topic

-#### use_filters_package - Server Side Rendered Filters

-Whether to include (Yes/No) code for dynamically rendered filter options for any DB resource, using the private package `ella-filteraspi`.

 #### use_auth0 - Authentication and Authorization